audaciaconsulting/Audacia.Build/src/security/sbom/README.md

 # Azure DevOps SBOM & Vulnerability Analysis Pipeline Templates

 This directory provides a set of reusable YAML templates that integrate SBOM (Software Bill of Materials) generation and vulnerability analysis into Azure DevOps pipelines.
 The templates enable:

-1. **SBOM Generation:** Generating SBOMs for projects by collecting Dependency Lock files (for example, specific `*.deps.json` files from .NET projects and `package-lock.json` files from NPM projects) and running [Syft](https://github.com/anchore/syft).
+1. **SBOM Generation:** Generating SBOMs for projects by collecting Dependency Lock files (for example, specific `*.deps.json` files from .NET projects and `package-lock.json` files from NPM projects) and running the **CycloneDX npm CLI for NPM projects** and **Syft for .NET `*.deps.json`** (Syft also remains available as a fallback for NPM if the CLI is unavailable, however, Syft does not currently support dependency graphs for NPM lockfiles).
 2. **SBOM Analysis:** Analyzing SBOMs to produce vulnerability reports using [Grype](https://github.com/anchore/grype).
 3. **Composite Execution:** Running a composite pipeline that performs both SBOM generation and analysis in one step, providing an end-to-end solution.